WASdev/ci.docker.websphere-traditional/README.md

 ```
 FROM ibmcom/websphere-traditional:<version>
-# copy property files and jython scripts, using the flag `--chown=was:was` to set the appropriate permission
+# copy property files and jython scripts, using the flag `--chown=was:root` to set the appropriate permission
 RUN /work/configure.sh
 ```